-The Clip+Rec function (D) allows the operator to both connect to the clips banks and to the record trains of a remote server.
-The VGA clip screen and the $F{-}$ keys of the Remote Panel show the clips from the selected server.
-The next time the operator presses the RECORD key, the active channels will go in LIVE mode (or near LIVE mode for remote trains) on the record trains of the selected LSM.
+The Clip+Rec function (D) allows the operator to connect both to the clips banks and to the record trains of a remote server.
+The VGA clip screen and the F keys of the Remote Panel show the clips from the selected server.
+The next time the operator presses the RECORD key, the active channels will go in Live mode (or Near Live mode for remote trains) on the record trains of the selected LSM.